rufinogs/Robotics_Project/index.md

 </div>

 ### The PID controller:
 In this part of the program i calcuate the error in another form.
 I think this way to calculate the error its more efficient. i calculate the center of the image of the simulator and then i calculate i all moments the exact middle of the image that the camera provides me.
 With this "desviation" ussing a loop in the code saving the last 10 errors.
-I can compare to get the derivate part from the PID and I can sum all the errors to get the Integral part to get all the components fo the PID.This is a vdieo of my PID program with the Formula One in the practice:
+I can compare to get the derivate part from the PID and I can sum all the errors to get the Integral part to get all the components fo the PID.This is a vdieo of my PID program powerwith the Formula One in the practice:
 <div align="center">
 <pre>
   <iframe width="560" height="315" src="https://www.youtube.com/embed/PWc_PTr9I_M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </pre>
 </div>

+### 2. Drone_cat_mouse
+### INTRODUCTION TO THE PRACTICE DRONE_CAT_MOUSE:

+The goal of this practice is that the black drone (cat) needs to follow the red one (mouse) in an open field map delimited by ficticial lines.

+In this practice I use the languague of programming python an the library cv2.
+I use in especial this library for image processing (from de drone) and to use different logic methods for robots implmented in that library.

+### The Image Processing

+This part is very important due to with this image processing we can detect the other drone and we follow it. i use the sensor of the camera and with the help of the  cv2 library i filtered the imagen and i get the dorne filetreed.

+### The drone controller

+First i used a case-based controller but this cas -based program was very inneficient and the drone sometimes lost the red drone.
+Then i implement the another way and the black drone (the cat) mproves a lot the way he follos the red dorne (the mouse).